BestTimesToVisit.com Logo

 culture

 Dress respectfully when visiting temples like Wat Rong Khun (the White Temple) or Wat Phra Kaeo.
-This means covering your shoulders and knees – a light sarong or scarf is a lifesaver for quick temple visits and can be bought cheaply at local markets.
+This means covering your shoulders and knees; a sarong or scarf is a lifesaver if you forget, and many places offer them for rent or sale.
+It's a small gesture that shows respect for the sacred sites.

 transport